Winston-Lu/Discord.py-Potato-Bot/README.md

 ## ToDo
 - Image manipulation relies on saving the image temporarily to convert from PIL.Image format to a format pystacia supports.
 Should convert image through bytecode rather than taking up fileIO
-- Volume in the music commands does not work
+- Add persistent storage for some commands such as the delete cache, volume settings for servers, etc.
 - Allow for larger connect 4 board sizes (alternative shorter emoji names?)
 - More games that dont require a "secret" hand/board like poker, uno, battleship, etc.